steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Index.md

 ## [(3.6.12) Host Query Interface Support](../Technical+Documentation/Change+History/3.6.12/IPlugInterfaceSupport.md)

-Allows a plug-in to ask the host if a given plug-in interface is supported/used by the host
+Allows a plug-in to ask the host if a given plug-in interface is supported/used by the host.

 ## [(3.6.12) MPE support for Wrappers](../Technical+Documentation/Change+History/3.6.12/IVst3WrapperMPESupport.md)